Hagrud/DBDM_projects/readme.txt

 	- 4 :	TODO ---------------------------------------

 #Exercice 4
-	- 1 : this file.
+	- 1 : 	This file.

-	- 2 : we choose the first elem of the set (sorted by lexical order).
+	- 2 : 	We choose the first elem of the set (sorted by lexical order).
 As java sortedSet have a direct access to its first element.

 	- 3 :	TODO ----------------------------------------

 #Exercice 5
-	- 1 :
+	- 1 :	Generate algorithm implemented in "src/closure/algorithms/GenerateAlgorithm".
+			TODO ----------------- (shuffle the output).

-	- 2 :
+	- 2 :	Script implemented at the root folder.
+			TODO ----------------- make csv.

-	- 3 :
+	- 3 :	TODO ----------------- need cvs.

 #Exercice 6
-	- 1 :
+	- 1 :	TODO -----------------

-	- 2 :
+	- 2 :	TODO

-	- 3 :
+	- 3 :	TODO

 #Exercice 7
-	- 1 :
+	- 1 :	Function implemented in "src/closure/algorithms/Tools.java" as SigmaProve.

 	- 2 :

 	- 3 :

 	- 4 :

 	- 5 :